config Command Group¤

 eval command.
 It will output the complete configuration as

-export key="value" statements.
-This allows for preparation of a shell environment.
+export key="value" statements, which allow for the preparation of a shell environment.

 Please be aware that credential details are shown in cleartext with this command.